 Also, if you’re looking to amp up your customer service, consider using Twitter!
-Lots of companies utilize Twitter to add not only a bit of transparency to their brand but as an additional customer option for feedback and questions.
+Many companies utilize Twitter to add a bit of transparency to their brand and as an additional customer option for feedback and questions.
 If you try this out, make sure to have someone watching and replying to incoming tweets, because according to the Twitter Blog:

 We found customer service response times on Twitter vary from 4 seconds to 221 hours.
-On average, however, 60% of consumers expect brands to respond to their customer service requests within an hour.
-In reality, brand response times average 1 hour and 24 minutes.Twitter Marketing Blog
+However, on average, 60% of consumers expect brands to respond to their customer service requests within an hour.
+In reality, brand response times an average of 1 hour and 24 minutes.Twitter Marketing Blog

 We’ve seen many businesses thrive on Twitter, some that didn’t and others who struggled at first but then bounced back with a vengeance.
 Hey, it happens!